dockstore/dockstore-documentation/docs/faq.rst

 .. _what-is-dockstore-generative-ai-policy:

-In human readable terms, what is Dockstore's approach to generative AI?
+In plain language, what is Dockstore's approach to generative AI?
 -----------------------------------------------------------------------

 In broad strokes, we are exploring the use of generative AI to enhance the workflow and tool development process.